ab-cio/anagram/README.md

 ## Requirements
 * Python ≥3.5.
 There are no package dependencies.
-* File containing a list of unique words, one on each line.
+* File containing a list of unique lowercase words, one per line.

 ## Usage